'PIECE OF WORK' APRIL

 Brilliant, ingenious.

-My mother was always telling how often it was battered and burgled and how one could not exit to use the external jakes without locking every door and window.betaNow as home to the other side of the family's purloined preciousness, someone came up with the two-way moniker, Villa Thefti: stolen from and now stolen to.
+My mother was always telling how often it was battered and burgled and how one could not exit to use the external jakes without locking every door and window.Now as home to the other side of the family's purloined preciousness, someone came up with the two-way moniker, Villa Thefti: stolen from and now stolen to.

 And a damn'd sight easier to remember and pronounce than the real name.